Rankyer/Archive/README.md

 # Welcome to My GitHub Repository Collection 👀

-This repository serves as a categorized summary of all my GitHub projects and activities.
-It provides an organized overview of the work I've done across various domains.
+This repository serves as a categorized summary of all my GitHub projects and activities.🙌 It provides an organized overview of the work I've done across various domains.
 Below are the main categories included:
 ## Categories
-+ ShanghaiTech Courses
+🏫 ShanghaiTech Courses

-+ NUS Summer Workshop
+🌴 NUS Summer Workshop

-+ Competition
+🌐 Competition

-+ Research Interest
+🔬 Research Interest

-+ Personal Profile
+🤵 Personal Profile

 If you have any questions or would like to discuss anything further, feel free to contact me at:

 📧 **Email**: [yangrk2022@shanghaitech.edu.cn](mailto:yangrk2022@shanghaitech.edu.cn)

-Thank you for visiting my repository!
+🍕 Thank you for visiting my repository!

 ---
 ## ShanghaiTech Courses: